Colorado Leads the Way in Accessible Travel

 This is why physically measuring and documenting accessibility details matters so much.
 It gives travelers accurate information to make choices that work for their needs, because accessibility isn’t one-size-fits-all — it’s personal.

 For example, more than half of respondents in MMGY’s study reported hotel beds being too high.
 The perfect bed height for wheelchair users varies.
 That’s exactly why expert mappers measure every accessible room’s bed height at every hotel.
-So when you’re browsing hotels in Denver, you can actually see the measurements and book the one that fits your needs best.
+So when you’re browsing Accessibility Verified destinations in Denver and across Colorado, you can actually see the measurements and book the one that fits your needs best.

 Accessibility in Action

-During the Accessible Travel Week in Denver, one of Colorado's verified destinations, this message came to life.
+During Colorado’s Accessible Travel Week in Denver, one of the state’s Accessibility Verified destinations, this message came to life.

-The group spent their days exploring the best of the city's art, nature, and community, and every experience proved that accessibility doesn’t have to mean limitation.
-Here are some of stops during the trip:
+The group spent their days exploring some of the best of Denver’s arts and culture, nature, and community — with every experience proving that accessibility doesn’t mean limitation.
+Highlights from the trip included:

 Brewability

-Their first stop was Brewability, a brewery and pizzeria that employs staff with disabilities.
-The space is sensory-inclusive, has accessible restrooms and tables, and serves up craft beer and pizza in a space built for everyone.
+Brewability, a brewery and pizzeria known for employing staff with disabilities, offers a space that is sensory-inclusive.
+It has accessible restrooms and tables, and serves up craft beer and pizza in a space built for everyone.
 “It’s a community that celebrates diversity,” said Alvaro Silberstein.

 Red Rocks Park & Amphitheatre